Trilarion/opensourcegames/entries/world_of_might_and_magic.md

 - Code language: C++
 - Code license: LGPL-3.0

+Remake of Might and Magic 6-8 game engine.
 Based on original executable decompilation.
 Allows to play any of the original games built using it.

 ## Building